DTO-BioFlow/DUC1_PH1_MVP/docs/usage.md

 ## Option B: Using EDITO Data

 This includes several steps:
-- Step 1: Query the occurrence data parquet
+- Step 1 :Extract and format data from the EDITO data lake
-- Step 2: Make monthly aggregates
-- Step 3: Run PH1 analysis
+- Step 2: Run PH1 analysis

-### Step 1: Query the occurrence data parquet
-Extract and format data from the EDITO data lake.
+### Step 1: extract and format data from the EDITO data lake
 As an example, a pipeline for the EurOBIS dataset (ID: 4687) is provided.

 Run ```get_edito_dasid_4687_SCHPM1_holo_mero.R``` to extract and format this data.
 It will be stored in: